All India Institute of Medical Sciences, New Delhi: Rankings

-AIIMS has India's first and only minimally invasive surgery training center, under collaboration with Germany.

-The first in-vitro fertilization facility in the public sector was set up at AIIMS, New Delhi in February 2008.

-International rankings

 AIIMS New Delhi was ranked 204th in the world and first in South Asia in the category of Life Sciences and Medicine by QS WUR in 2022.
 The institute was also featured in the World's Best Hospitals 2020 – Top 100 by Newsweek.
-It was ranked 22nd in the world by Ceoworld Magazine.

-National rankings

-AIIMS New Delhi was ranked first among medical colleges in India by the National Institutional Ranking Framework in 2022.
-It was also ranked first in India by India Today in 2020 and first among government colleges by Outlook India in 2022.
+AIIMS New Delhi was ranked first among medical colleges in India by the National Institutional Ranking Framework in 2024.
+It was also ranked first in India by India Today in 2024 and first among government colleges by Outlook India in 2024.